Anmirazik/Open-Source-Ev-charger-End-to-End-Solution/README.md

 # EV-Charger End to End Solutions
 So you might be wondering how can you create end-to-end EV Charging Software using open source.

 Good for us, there are genius developers out there who have published their solutions on Github, we just need to find and use it only.
-However, in this article, I will focus on integrating Everest Software In The Loop with Open E Mobility Backend and FrontEnd
+However, in this article, I will focus on integrating Everest Software In The Loop with steve Backend

 ## What do you need?
 ### Everest
 1. You can refer to the Everest documentation on how to install Everest [here ](https://everest.github.io/nightly/)

-### Open E - Mobility
+### Steve
-1. You can refer how to install the Open E-Mobility Backend Server [here](https://github.com/sap-labs-france/ev-server)
+1. You can refer how to install the steve Backend Server [here](https://github.com/steve-community/steve)
-2. You can refer how to install Open E-Mobility FrontEnd Server [here](https://github.com/sap-labs-france/ev-dashboard)

-## What you need to configure at Open E - Mobility
+## What you need to configure at steve
 Click ONBOARD NEW STATION and create Charging Station Registration Tokens and then copy the JSON token like this
 <img width="1278" alt="image" src="https://github.com/Anmirazik/EV-Charger-Solution/assets/113960675/858cc466-6462-4d01-a07f-ac322e236522">
 The output should look something like this